Am I an introvert?

 5. You are open and easygoing with your family and friends but quiet and reserved with people you don’t know well

-My family members often say, “How can’t you talk to other people, you are so easygoing!”
-However, the truth is that I am easygoing only with the people I love and trust.
+My family members often say, “How can’t you talk to other people, you are so sociable!”
+However, the truth is that I am sociable only with the people I love and trust.

 If you are an introvert, you will never be the soul of the company when surrounded by strangers but can be fun and talkative in the circle of your closest friends.
 And this is not because introverts are hypocrites.
 We simply have a different level of psychological comfort around different people.